vertolab/miracue/README.md

 ![image](https://raw.githubusercontent.com/vertolab/kodi-create-repo/master/screenshots/screenshot_14.png)
 2. Ask your Alexa-enabled device to enable the Mira Cue skill: **"Alexa, enable Mira Cue skill"**
     1. If you're having problems with activating the skill via voice, go to your Alexa app and enable the skill through the app.
+3. Go to the Alexa App, and initiate account linking for the Mira Cue skill.
-3. Once the Mira Cue Alexa Skill is enabled, Select **OK**.
+4. Once you're in the Mira Cue account linking page, Select **OK**.
 ![image](https://raw.githubusercontent.com/vertolab/kodi-create-repo/master/screenshots/screenshot_15.png)
-4. Ask your Alexa-enabled device to pair with your Kodi: **"Alexa, ask Mira Cue to pair with code XXXX XXXX"** (replace XXXX XXXX with the code that appears in the dialog).
+5. Enter the 8 digit code displayed in the dialog to the appropriate field
     1. Your pairing code should contain 8 digits.
 See the marked frame in the following screenshot:
 ![image](https://raw.githubusercontent.com/vertolab/kodi-create-repo/master/screenshots/screenshot_16.png)
-5. Wait for Alexa notification of success and click **OK**.
+6. Wait for Alexa notification of success and click **OK**.
-6. Say *"Alexa, ask Mira Cue to go home"* to return to the main screen
+7. Say *"Alexa, ask Mira Cue to go home"* to return to the main screen

 That's it :) Now you can...